Lean Change

 Practical Example:

-A change agent applies the 5 Universals to digitize a company:
+A change agent applies the 5 Universals to digitalize a company:

-- Modernity: Balancing speed and empathy, using AI for predictive analysis of change resistance.
+• Modernity: Balancing speed and empathy using AI for predictive resistance analysis

 Learning Objectives: